We love to give our dogs treats, whether it's a reward during training, for general good behavior, or just for no reason at all.

 Giving human food to dogs can be good or bad depending on the type of food.
 Foods to avoid include but are not limited to cheese, hot dogs, crackers, cookies, and other similar "table scraps".
 Fresh foods such as carrots, apples, lean meat, poultry or seafood can actually be beneficial to your dog.

 Treats made from human foods should not contain any seasonings or sauces.
 Never give your dog grapes, raisins or onions as these are poisonous foods.
-Garlic can be hazardous as well and should be used sparingly and only under the direction of a veterinarian.
+Garlic can be hazardous as well.
 Consult your veterinarian about the safety of all human food before giving it to your dog.Continue to 9 of 9 below.

 09 of 09